divya-atparui/farmer-mou-form/README.md

-# Carbon Credit Form Application
+# Farmers MOUs Form Application

 ## Overview
 A web application for managing and tracking carbon credits through land details registration.
 The application supports multilingual interfaces (English and Kannada) and provides a comprehensive form system for land owners, property details, and witness information.